atmasphere/mc-coal/docs/source/data_api.rst

   :query size: The number of results to return per call (Default: 10.
 Maximum: 50).
   :query cursor: The cursor string signifying where to start the results.

-  :status 200: Successfully called the *list_service*.
+  :status 200 OK: Successfully called the *list_service*.

     :Response Data:
       - **cursor** -- If more results are available, this root level response value will be the next cursor string to be passed back into this service to grab the next set of results.
 If no more results are available, this field will be absent.